 - Next, open Firefox.

-- Click on the Firefox hamburger menu and go to Help > Troubleshooting Information.
-On newer versions of Firefox this may be labeled as More Troubleshooting Information.
+- Click the Firefox hamburger menu and go to Help > Troubleshooting Information.
+On newer versions of Firefox, this may be labeled as More Troubleshooting Information.

-- Click on the Open Folder button next to the Profile Folder label.
+- Click the Open Folder button next to the Profile Folder label.

-- Here, create a new folder named chrome then open it.
-If you already have a folder named chrome, just double-click on it to open it.
+- Here, create a new folder named Chrome then open it.
+If you already have a folder named Chrome, double-click on it to open it.

 - When you’re done, restart Firefox.